 (a) Public personnel should be subject to penalties for wilfully destroying or tampering with information with the intent to deny the public access to it.

-(a) A person may not be punished for the mere receipt or possession of classified information.
+(a) A person who is not a public servant may not be sanctioned for the receipt, possession, or disclosure to the public of classified information.

-No journalist or other person who does not have authorized access to classified information may be compelled to reveal a confidential source or unpublished materials in an investigation concerning unauthorized disclosure of information to the press or public.
+No person who is not a public servant should be compelled to reveal a confidential source or unpublished materials in an investigation concerning unauthorized disclosure of information to the press or public.

 Note: This Principle refers only to investigations concerning unauthorized disclosure of information, not to other crimes.

-(b) In particular, if information has been made generally available to the public, by whatever means, whether or not lawful, any effort to try to stop further publication of the information in the form in which it already is in the public domain is presumptively invalid.
+(b) If information has been made generally available to the public, by whatever means, whether or not lawful, any effort to try to stop further publication of the information in the form in which it already is in the public domain is presumptively invalid.

 PART VIII: CONCLUDING PRINCIPLES

 Principle 50: Relation of These Principles to Other Standards